Your complete guide to HubSpot sales reporting

 You generally have two ways to tackle reporting in HubSpot:

-The Sales Analytics Tool: This is where you find HubSpot’s library of pre-built reports.
-They’re perfect for getting a quick look at things like your deal forecast, sales activities, and pipeline health without needing a degree in data science.
+1. The Sales Analytics Tool: This is where you find HubSpot’s library of pre-built reports.
+They’re perfect for getting a quick look at things like your deal forecast, sales activities, and pipeline health.
 They answer the most common questions right out of the box.

-The Custom Report Builder: When you have a question that’s a little more specific to your business, this is where you go to build a report from scratch.
-You can pull in different data sources (like deal info and marketing campaign data), get really specific with filters, and pick the charts and graphs that make the most sense.
+2. The Custom Report Builder: When you have a question that’s a little more specific to your business, this is where you go to build a report from scratch.
+You can pull in different data sources (like deal info and marketing campaign data), get really specific with filters, and pick the charts and graphs that make the most sense for your needs.

 Standard vs. custom sales reports in HubSpot

 HubSpot gives you a mix of ready-made reports and the option to create your own.
-Figuring out when to use which is the key to getting what you need without pulling your hair out.
+Figuring out when to use which is the key to getting exactly what you need.

 The simplicity of standard reports

-The Sales Analytics tool (which you get with Sales Hub Professional and above) is your go-to for quick wins.
+The Sales Analytics tool (available with Sales Hub Professional and above) is your go-to for quick wins.
 It’s packed with reports you can use immediately for daily and weekly check-ins.

 Here are a few of the essentials you can start using today:

-Deal Forecast: This gives you a data-backed guess at future revenue by looking at the deals in your pipeline and how likely they are to close.
+• Deal Forecast: This gives you a data-backed estimate of future revenue by looking at the deals in your pipeline and their likelihood to close.

-Activity Tracking: Keeps an eye on the little things that lead to big results, like calls, emails, and meetings.
+• Activity Tracking: Keeps an eye on the important activities that lead to big results, like calls, emails, and meetings.

 These reports are perfect for a quick pulse check on how things are going.
-But since they’re built for everyone, they might not zero in on the specific numbers or goals that are most important to your team.
+Because they are built to serve a wide range of teams, you might eventually want to create custom views to zero in on your specific goals.

 When to use the custom report builder

-When you need to answer a very specific business question, it’s time to roll up your sleeves with the custom report builder.
-It lets you dig a lot deeper by mashing up different data sources to create a view that’s unique to you.
+When you need to answer a very specific business question, it’s time to explore the custom report builder.
+It lets you dig deeper by mashing up different data sources to create a view that's unique to you.

 For example, you could build a custom report to figure out:

-The win rate for deals that came from that big marketing campaign you ran last quarter.
+• The win rate for deals that came from a specific marketing campaign.

 The essential reports every team needs

-Alright, no matter what you sell, there are a few core reports you’ll probably find yourself living in.
-Let’s walk through the must-haves and how to think about them.
+No matter what you sell, there are a few core reports you’ll probably find yourself using regularly.
+Let's walk through the must-haves and how to think about them.

 1. Deal pipeline and funnel reports